audiokinetic/waapi-client/README.md

 # Wwise Authoring API TypeScript Client

-To use waapi client in a Node.js TypeScript project:
+To use waapi client in a Node.js project:

-`npm install waapi-client-ts --save`
+`npm install waapi-client --save`

-waapi-client-ts is normally used in conjunction with waapi module:
+waapi-client is normally used in conjunction with waapi module:

 `npm install waapi --save`

+waapi-client also comes with TypeScript definitions.

 ## Example

 This example is a Node.js TypeScript example using ES2015 js target.

 ```
-import * as waapi from 'waapi-client-ts';
+import * as waapi from 'waapi-client';
 import {ak} from 'waapi';

 async function main() {